bbarker/blog/Software/Scala/WildcardExistentialTypes.md

 ## Background

 Recently, I came across a wildcard type in a library we use ([Tapir](https://tapir.softwaremill.com/)).
-Until then, I had viewed wildcard types in Scala as something that could be avoided.
+Until then, I had viewed wildcard types in Scala as something that could always be avoided.
 Could I bypass them here?
 As it turns out, I could not.
-In what follows, I hope to show why existential types can be useful (and necessary) in Scala, and how they relate to parametric types (also known as higher-kinded types, or HKTs) and `Any`.
+In what follows, I hope to show why existential types can be necessary in Scala, and how they relate to parametric types (also known as higher-kinded types, or HKTs) and `Any`.

 ## Quick Introduction